Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 If you choose `LTE`, please ignore `# Calculate non-LTE #` section. \
 If you choose `Non-LTE`, more details can be found from [**Non-LTE**](`https://pyexocross.readthedocs.io/en/latest/nonlte.html`).

-`Temperature`: Please provide temperature in unit K.
+`Temperature`: Please provide temperature in unit of K.

 `WnWlUnit`: Choose to provide the range of wavenumber `wn` in unit of `cm-1` (cm⁻¹), or wavelength in unit of `um` (μm) or `nm`.